-- Whether the population selected to participate in the trial stands to benefit from the knowledge gained. - If applicable, how well the inclusion of international sites is justified. - How the level of risk to human subjects is minimized and how the safety monitoring and reporting plan is appropriate for the level of risk. - To what degree privacy and confidentiality issues are appropriately considered. - To what degree the process for seeking informed consent is appropriate and whether safeguards are in place for vulnerable populations.
+- Whether the population selected to participate in the trial stands to benefit from the knowledge gained. - How the level of risk to human subjects is minimized and how the safety monitoring and reporting plan is appropriate for the level of risk. - To what degree privacy and confidentiality issues are appropriately considered. - To what degree the process for seeking informed consent is appropriate and whether safeguards are in place for vulnerable populations.